smalltalk10/smalltalk10/README.md

 - 🔭 I’m currently studying Computing Science at Ulster University
 - 🌱 I’m in Second Year of my Course
-- 👯 I’m seeking Internship oppurtunities
+- 👯 Recieved the Ulster University VANRATH Prize.
 - 💻 Eager to learn about new programming languages and technologies
 - 📫 How to reach me: Morrissey-N1@ulster.ac.uk
 - 😄 Pronouns: He/Him